How to pay

 Payment by Bank transfer

-It is your responsibility to ensure that you notify the College of the purpose of your payment by using the following reference string CID-Invoice Number-Student Name (e.g. 01234567-94123456-Joe Bloggs).
+If you need to pay by bank transfer, please note that It is your responsibility to ensure that you notify the College of the purpose of your payment by using the following reference string: CID-Invoice Number-Student Name (e.g. 01234567-94123456-Your Name).

 National Westminster Bank plc

 Please note that you will be responsible for any transfer charges levied by your bank.

 International Bank Transfer